smizell/smizell.github.io/_posts/2016-11-17-hypermedia-design.markdown

 Cucumber.
 There are influences here as well from
 [Resource Blueprint](https://github.com/resource-blueprint/resource-blueprint).
-I'd love tools evolve to walk designers through capturing affordances, behavior, and workflows in a way that helps think through the design and drive tests and implementation.
+I'd love to see tools that walk API designers through capturing affordances, behavior, and workflows in a way that helps think through the design and drive tests and implementation.